10Duke Scale SDK for Java

 Workflow description

-To start the user login, the device shows an authentication URL and so called "user code" to the user.
-Using another device (e.g. computer or tablet), the user starts authentication by navigating to the given URL and entering the user code.
-Once the authentication is complete, the client is notified and user session is set up.
+To start the user login, the device shows an authentication URL and a user code to the user.
+Using another device (for example, a computer or tablet), the user starts authentication by navigating to the given URL and entering the user code.
+Once the authentication is complete, the client is notified and a user session is set up.

 For details of the Device Authorization Grant, see RFC 8628.

-When authenticating with device flow the application developer has to implement the display of the information relevant for the end user.
+When authenticating with device flow, the application developer must implement the display of the relevant information for the end user.

 Configuration

-The client application is responsible for configuring the OIDC-provider's JSON Web Key Set URL and the OpenID Connect discovery URL where the OIDC-provider's authorization settings are advertised.
+The client application must configure the OIDC provider's JSON Web Key Set URL and the OpenID Connect discovery URL, which advertises the OIDC provider's authorization settings.

 Examples

-The process of implementing identity-based license consumption is explained in 10Duke Scale documentation.
+The process of implementing identity-based license consumption is explained in the 10Duke Scale documentation.

 Desktop application example

-First, lets start with looking at the main program of this example.
-The main program is a Java cli application, which implements the following flow:
+First, let's look at the main program of this example, a Java CLI application that implements the following flow:

-• initialize the application and the 10Duke Scale SDK
+• initialize the application and 10Duke Scale SDK

-• sign in the user, using OAuth PKCE flow
+• sign in the user using the OAuth PKCE flow

 • release the checkout